 Similarly, if you have been accused of committing an act of domestic violence, you should take the accusations seriously and consider the above consequences of a court order entered against you.
-If you have been accused, Elaine M. Simon can also assist you in making sure that your rights are protected in domestic violence proceedings.
+If you have been accused, the law office of Elaine M. Simon, Marital and Family Law Attorneys can also assist you in making sure that your rights are protected in domestic violence proceedings.

 Aside from an injunction for protection against domestic violence, there are three other types of injunctions available in Florida:

-- Injunction against repeat violence – you may file for an injunction against repeat violence against anyone who has committed at least two acts of violence or stalking against you or a member of your immediate family (your child, your parents, or a sister/brother) and one of those two acts of violence has occurred within the last six months.
+1. Injunction against repeat violence: we may file for an injunction against repeat violence against anyone who has committed at least two acts of violence or stalking against you or a member of your immediate family (your child, your parents, or a sister/brother) and one of those two acts of violence has occurred within the last six months.

-- Injunction against dating violence – you may file for an injunction against dating violence if you have been abused or reasonably believe you are in immediate danger of becoming the victim of abuse by someone you have or had a continuing and significant relationship of a romantic or intimate nature within the past six months.
+2. Injunction against dating violence: if you have been abused or reasonably believe you are in immediate danger of becoming the victim of abuse by someone you have or had a continuing and significant relationship of a romantic or intimate nature within the past six months.
 Dating violence does not include violence in a casual acquaintanceship or violence between individuals who have been socialized in a business or social context.

 Domestic Violence and Divorce

-Elaine M. Simon understands how difficult ending a marriage can be.
+We understand how difficult ending a marriage can be.
 When there is also an issue of domestic violence present, it can complicate things even further for both parties.
 Domestic violence orders can have lasting effects upon time-sharing, child support issues and property division.
-By taking the time to learn each individual’s personal needs and goals Elaine M. Simon is able to find solutions for her clients that are both reasonable and responsible.
+By taking the time to learn each individual’s personal needs and Elaine M. Simon, Marital and Family Law Attorneys are able to find solutions for our clients that are both reasonable and responsible.